 Similar to Members of Parliament at the federal level, Councillors are the USC’s legislative body.
 Council is separate from the Student Executive but an equal partner in how the USC is run.

-A councillor is an undergraduate student who is elected by peers to represent their interests on the council floor.
-These students come from all the undergraduate faculties and professional schools, and are responsible for understanding the business of council – suggesting changes to policies or initiatives as they see fit.
+USC Council, is the governing body of the USC and is made up of student representatives, just like you, who are elected by their peers to represent and advocate for their interests.
+Along with the USC Executive and Representatives from Senate and the USC Board of Directors, Councillors come from all of the undergraduate faculties and professional schools, and are responsible for understanding the business of council – suggesting changes to policies or initiatives as they see fit.

 Where we meet, vote, and listen

 Council meetings take place once a month in the Community Room on the second floor of the University Community Centre (UCC) building.
 Meetings are open to all to attend, or you can watch the live stream page.

 Councillors also attend their constituency council meetings to ensure your needs are met and your voice is heard.
 Have a question for your representative?
 All council members and their emails are listed below.